SC seeks report on appointment of Zulfi Bukhari as PM special assistant

 "Nepotism should not be seen in appointments on higher posts," added the top judge.

 "On which basis was Bukhari appointed?
-Who directed that his a summary be prepared [for his appointment]?"
+Who directed that a summary be prepared [for his appointment]?"

 The counsel said that Bukhari was not given a constitutional post.
 He was appointed as per the rules of business.